 There is no reason to be boring when it comes to camp cookery.
 Do a burrito night with some BBQ corn to snack, or grill a fish with some lemon and salt, and tuck in.
 Just remember to bring heaps of water and some low-GI foods (like nuts) with you wherever you go.

-Remember: before you go to check for any park alerts, closures or park fire bans before you go.
+Remember: Check for any park alerts, closures or park fire bans before you go.
 If a Total Fire ban is in place you mustn’t light a fire in the open.